amd/GenAI-contest/01-LLM_Fine-tuning/README.md

 1. Prepare the training dataset
 2. Train a new finetuned model
 3. Deploy and use your finetuned model
-This quick start guide will walk you through how to finetune LLMs on AMD GPUs with ROCm technologies, including a base finetuning and a fast finetuning with bitsandbytes quantization technology.

 ### Section 1.
 Quick setup